Benefiting the Rudolph-Dadey Scholarship Fund Contributions to The First Tee of Greater Charlotte

 Although the organization has grown, the goals remain the same; to educate by spreading awareness about breast cancer and to raise funds to help those battling this disease without adequate resources.

-The 13th Annual BCC Rally, benefitting Susan G. Komen® will be held September 18-22, 2017 and will include an evening gala, ladies golf and luncheon, men's golf and a tennis event.
+The 15th Annual BCC Rally, benefitting Susan G. Komen® was held on November 2nd, 2018 and included an evening gala, ladies golf and luncheon, men's golf and a tennis event.